 Further DfE guidance for parents is available here: support for parents and carers to keep children safe online.
 It is important that parents make the school aware of any concerns they may have about the online activity of their child, or any particular vulnerability they may have in this respect.

-If the school is subject to further closure, our previous arrangements (as referred to above) for monitoring and supporting pupils will be reinstated.
+If the school is subject to further closure, our previous arrangements for monitoring and supporting pupils will be reinstated.